How to Ship a Car Overseas: All You Need to Know

 Time – are you planning to sell your car before the move date?
 Selling your auto short notice, you may end up with a dissatisfying deal.
 Will you have enough time and funds to go for car hunting?

 Shipping cost - if your car is a new model, it might be worth shipping along with your belongings.
+The cheapest car shipping rates starts at about $800.
 The cost of shipping a car overseas starts at about $800 and may reach $5,500 depending on a number of factors.
 You scout for some local car selling sites to see what the local marketplace offers and how are the prices there.

 Storage - do you have a place where you can store your car while you are overseas if it is not a permanent move?
 Is it cost-effective in your area to store your car temporarily?
 Also, if you have a good friend or a relative who can take care of your car until you are back, then it may be worth it to let them take care of it until you come back.